samuelmontgomery/bacass/README.md

-  -f, --format      Specify the input format (default: fastq.gz, options: bam) -l, --length      Specify the expected genome length (required) -d, --database    Specify the directory of bakta database (required)
+  -f, --format      Specify the input format (default: fastq.gz, options: bam) -l, --length      Specify the expected genome length (required) -d, --database    Specify the directory of bakta database (required) -t, --cpus        Specify the number of CPUs/threads to use for the pipeline (default: 16)
 ```

 The input for this pipeline should be run on the output from MinKNOW basecalling or dorado basecalling, as either folders of fastq.gz files split by barcode or as unmapped bam files respectively.